d-smith/ml-speciality-notes/plural-sight/impl-and-op-ml.md

     * Unusual data access patterns
     * Configuration errors for sensitive data
 * Enables automated compliance checking for data stored in s3

+### VPC config for SageMaker

+When you use SageMaker in VPC, you can take advantage of VPC endpoints to avoid sending traffic over the public internet.

+Two Types of VPC Endpoints

+* Redundant and highly-available
+* Can control access using IAM policies
+* Gateway endpoints - S3 and DynamoDB
+* Interface endpoints
+    * Leverage PrivateLink

+### IAM for SageMaker

+Using IAM with SageMaker

+* Define least privilege access for each user using IAM policies
+* Users should leverage MFA
+* Supports identiry-based policies not resource based policies
+* Start with the sample policies

+### Securing Notebooks

+* Notebook instances intended for a single users
+* SageMaker notebooks are internet-enabled by default
+    * Can be eliminated by launching notebook in a custoer managed vpc
+* Can manage internet access when deployed to VPC using the usual controls

+### Compliance

+* Extract compliance report using AWS Artifact